ln2t/cvrmap/README.md

 pip install -r requirements.txt
 ```

-Regarding the FSL binaries used by `cvrmap`, they should be located at `/opt/fsl/bin`.
- `cvrmap` can then be launched by typing `cvrmap` in a terminal after you moved to your locally copy of the git folder:
+`cvrmap` can then be launched by executing `cvrmap.py` in a terminal after you moved to your locally copy of the git folder:

 ```
 cd /path/to/git/clone/cvrmap/cvrmap
-cvrmap --version
+cvrmap.py --version
 ```

 By the way: in this setup we recommend to use a python3 virtual environment.
 We can do this using e.g. `conda`: